 Kristin is 26 and graduated from PA school a year ago with $170,000 of student loans at 6.5%.
 Her current salary is $100,000.

 Let’s compare her options between PAYE (the passive approach) vs. refinancing to a lower interest rate (the aggressive approach):

 If we’re looking at total loan payments alone, Kristin would spend about the same on PAYE and refinancing.
 The difference is that with PAYE, that amount is spread out over 20 years vs 10 years.

 That means refinancing payments would be much higher than PAYE.
 Her refinancing payment could be $1,803/month for 10 years vs a starting payment of $685 on PAYE.
-That’s a $1,200/month difference.
+That’s a $1,200 per month difference.

 But wait!
 PAYE means that the forgiven loan balance of $170,000 is taxed as income, so she would owe about $68,000 in taxes (estimated 40% tax rate) in 20 years.
 That brings her total out-of-pocket cost for PAYE to $289,000 vs $221,000 on refinancing, a $68,000 higher cost.

-So does she go with lower payments and pay back her loans over 20 years, or go for the lower out-of-pocket cost with higher monthly payments and be debt free in half the time?
+So does she go with lower payments and pay back her loans over 20 years?
+Or does she go for the lower out-of-pocket cost with higher monthly payments and be debt free in half the time?

 How can Kristin make the best decision to pay back her loans?

-Here are the questions I’d ask Kristin to help her figure out the best strategy to repay her loans:
+Here are some of the questions that we’d ask Kristin during her consult to help her figure out the best strategy to repay her loans:

 “Do you want to still be paying back your student loans into your mid-40s if you would have a lower monthly payment?”